Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Introduction

 \section{{Introduction}}

-The study of magnetic properties in low-dimensional systems has gathered a lot of theoretical and experimental interest in recent years \cite{Parente2008Spin, Hachem2021Phase}.
-The low dimensional systems such as the magnetic nano-materials have wider range of technical uses, including sensor \cite{Kurlyand2003Gaint}, drug delivery \cite{salem2003Multi}, bio-medical applications \cite{Pank2003Application}, magnetic resonance imaging \cite{Lopez2014Applica}, magnetic recording media \cite{Ray2010High}, memory devices \cite{Fuhrer2002High} and permanent magnets \cite{Lopez2014Applica}.
-The nano-structured materials can be produced in a variety of shapes, such as nano film \cite {Sultan2009Magnetiz}, nano ring \cite {Kho2009Single}, nanotube \cite{Xu2008Synthesis}, nano wire \cite{Yang2019Single}, and nano particle \cite {Tadic20151Manetic}.
-Among other shapes, the magnetic nanotube has interesting uses, such as high performance battery \cite{Xie2020Hierarchical}, humidity sensor \cite{Zhu2020Cellulose}, tactile sensor \cite{Chen2020Self} and energy storage \cite{Xie2019In}.
-Thus, analyzing the mechanical and thermal properties of a nanotube is important to enhance its applications.
+The study of magnetic properties in low-dimensional systems has attracted a lot of theoretical and experimental interest recent years \cite{Parente2008Spin, Hachem2021Phase}.
+The low dimensional systems such as the magnetic nano-materials have wider range of technical applications, viz., sensors \cite{Kurlyand2003Gaint}, drug delivery \cite{salem2003Multi}, bio-medical applications \cite{Pank2003Application}, magnetic resonance imaging \cite{Lopez2014Applica}, magnetic recording media \cite{Ray2010High}, memory devices \cite{Fuhrer2002High} and permanent magnets \cite{Lopez2014Applica}.
+The nano-structured materials can be produced in a variety of shapes, such as nano films \cite {Sultan2009Magnetiz}, nano rings \cite {Kho2009Single}, nanotubes \cite{Xu2008Synthesis}, nano wires\cite{Yang2019Single} and nano particles \cite {Tadic20151Manetic}.
+Among other shapes, the magnetic nanotube has interesting uses in high performance battery \cite{Xie2020Hierarchical}, humidity sensors \cite{Zhu2020Cellulose}, tactile sensors \cite{Chen2020Self} and energy storage applications \cite{Xie2019In}.
+Thus, analyzing the mechanical and thermal properties of a nanotube is important in enhancing its applications in various fileds.
 The simple interaction model known as the Ising model \cite{Taroni2015Years, Wolf2000The, Strecka2015Brief} is well-suited to study the magnetic behavior of nanotubes using various theoretical techniques.